 Early History of the Gahler family

-Another 221 words (16 lines of text) covering the years 1652, 1758 and 1876 are included under the topic Early Gahler History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gahler research.
+Another 111 words (8 lines of text) covering the years 1652, 1758 and 1876 are included under the topic Early Gahler History in all our PDF Extended History products and printed products wherever possible.